-(e.g., number and ethnic composition of students, graduates, program faculty); the program's place in the institution.
+(e.g., number and ethnic composition of students, graduates, program faculty); a Table of Program Options with enrollment and graduation numbers; and the program's place in the institution.

 The program overview should also describe succinctly the train of reasoning behind the program: what theories, literature, thinkers, arguments, experiences, or traditions the faculty members rely on to support their beliefs about the program.
 In addition, the program overview might portray how the local market and political contexts have shaped the program.